panteln/thundr-gae-user/README.md

 ````

 Now you have wired all the dependencies in you will need to write you custom controller and include the `OAuthService.java` and `UserService`.
-Refer to the example below:
+Refer to the example below which illustrates:

 ````
 public class OAuthController {